chinamike65/hugo-tuolesi/content/book4/book4en.md

 Concentrate, evil karma will fall into the evil realm, and thus experience a lot of suffering;

-Good karma will feel, the fruit of human beings and heaven, and get many happy feelings.
+Good karma will feel, the fruit of men and gods, and get many happy feelings.

 The good karma caused by renunciation as the origin, the result is liberation from samsara, return;